BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

     }
 }
 ```

+## Currency Conversion
+The engine will always attempt to convert open + booked pnl into the account currency, this is done using the historical data sets.
+In the future I will build this as an option, so that you can keep a ledger with multiple currencies.

+In the present implementation, this feature requires you to have the historical data for any currency pairs related to your account currency,

+It will work with data of any resolution, if you have the 5 second oanda data then the currency conversions will be accurate to the nearest 5 seconds.

+If you have the 1 hour data, then the conversions will be accurate to the nearest hour.

+The Oanda download list is configured to get all the 1 hour data for you by default.

+The currency conversion will also work with bitget once the bitget api is finished.

 ## Debugging Strategies
 Exported positions include their tag property, which always == the tag of the order that created the position.